thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 ### Exporting an object

 Exporting an object is very similar.
-You simply assign the object to the `module.exports` property.
+You simply assign the object to the `module.exports` object.
 Here's an updated `calculator.js` module that exports an object.

 ```javascript
 'use strict';